genjax-dev/genjax/CONTRIBUTING.md

   5. Wait 2-3 minutes, on first launch, for the setup process to finish running

+Note: Upon first startup, reload the window so all extensions can properly load now that setup is complete.

 ### Manual Setup
 You need Python 3.7+ (we recommend 3.11+) and the following tools: